 - The level of certainty that you have in your estimate of net health benefit, based on the evidence available.

 - In assessing value, ICER relies on the ICER Value Assessment Framework.
 The framework, developed with input from patient advocates, clinical societies, life science companies, pharmaceutical benefit managers, and insurers, identifies the key domains that factor into considerations of value.
-A document outlining proposed updates to the framework is currently open to public comment until April 3, 2017.
 Learn more about the value assessment framework and its components here.

 Index of Resources on this Page